janaagaard75/desert-walk-solitaire/README.md

 MobX now checks for side effects inside observables.

 The UI of a game is complicated because everything is custom made.

+The ability to undo back and forth required a more complex model that originally anticipated.
+This hasn't been modelled as nicely as it could, and the increased complexity makes it difficult to make changes to the game without cause bugs.
+It would probably be worth the effort of starting over before adding major new features like difficulty selector.

+I create a demo app where I tested a few of the animation setup.
+This revealed some major logical errors in the code that handles the animations and allowed me to clean up that part.

 ## Links